 While obviously not all cancers will be eradicated by following these sensible steps of prevention (if it were possible, then children and “health-nuts” would never get it, and they do of course).

-You can read about my own “cancer journey” here, six and half years since diagnosis, five years in remission.
+You can read about my own “cancer journey” here, seven and half years since diagnosis, five and half years in remission.
+Here is to life!